bittubunny/SmartWave/README.md

-# SmartWave
+# SmartWave GDCS(Gesture-Based Device Control System)

-**Project Overview: SmartWave - Gesture-Based Control System**
+**Project Overview: SmartWave GDCS(Gesture-Based Device Control System)**

 **Introduction:**
-SmartWave is an innovative gesture-based control system that enables users to interact with their devices without physical touch.
+SmartWave GDCS is an innovative gesture-based control system that enables users to interact with their devices without physical touch.
 By leveraging hand gestures captured through a webcam, the system allows control of essential features like volume, brightness, and the launching of applications.
 The system utilizes advanced computer vision techniques to detect and interpret hand movements, making it a cutting-edge, hands-free solution for managing digital environments.

 **Key Features:**